 Address: Chuo-ku Honmachi 3-6-12

-Of all the city’s top-rated hotels, none beams with elegance as brightly the St. Regis Osaka.
-This exquisite 5-star hotel delights from the moment you enter the door with a sophisticated decor fused with modern Japanese sensibilities.
+Of all the city’s top-rated hotels, none beams with elegance as brightly as the St. Regis Osaka.
+This exquisite 5-star hotel delights from the moment you enter the door.
+It showcases sophisticated decor fused with modern Japanese sensibilities.

-Each room at St. Regis Osaka is meticulously detailed, tied together with bright yet cultured accents that draw you in instantly.
-As you enter, plush carpeting pads your feet, offering a subtle first clue as to how this luxury property homes in on your comfort.
+Each room at St. Regis Osaka is meticulously detailed.
+They tie together bright yet cultured accents to draw you in instantly.
+As you enter, plush carpeting pads your feet.
+They offer a subtle first clue to how this luxury property homes in on your comfort.

-Luxurious sheets, woven with a 300-thread-count, invite you into a cloud-like bed where you can gaze upon Osaka’s skyline through tall picture windows.
-Or for an extra dash of relaxation, drift into the large soaker tub illuminated by the city lights.
+Luxurious sheets, woven with a 300-thread-count, invite you into a cloud-like bed.
+Sink in as you gaze upon Osaka’s skyline through tall picture windows.
+Or, for an extra dash of relaxation, drift into the large soaker tub illuminated by the city lights.

-Aside from all the perks of the hotel itself, St. Regis Osaka goes the extra mile by providing you with one of their world-famous personal butlers, who can secure dinner reservations at the swankiest restaurants in town or score top seats at events for you.
+Aside from all its perks, St. Regis Osaka goes the extra mile.
+Staying here, you’ll have access to one of their world-famous personal butlers.
+They’ll be able to secure dinner reservations at the swankiest restaurants in town or score top seats at events for you.

 InterContinental Osaka